How much does home insurance cost?

-You are more likely to get cheap home insurance if your provider considers you a low-risk customer.
-Therefore, before you even start looking for cover, consider improving your home's security.
+You're more likely to get cheap home insurance if your provider considers you a low-risk customer, so before you even start looking, consider improving your home's security.

 Most insurers have a minimum level of security before they accept you as a customer, such as deadlocks on external doors and locks on accessible windows.

 Adding to this will make you more attractive to home insurers, which could result in you getting cheaper home insurance.

 Installing a burglar alarm could get you a discount from some insurers, and using a five-lever mortise deadlock (one that conforms to British Standards Institute BS3621) on your doors will also help you save money in the long run.

 2. Use comparison sites to find the cheapest home insurance

 Price comparison websites are a good place to start looking for cheap insurance, and they they allow you to get a large number of home insurance quotes very quickly.

 Comparison sites aren't always 100% reliable, either, so make sure you double-check the policy you're interested in has everything you need when you click through to the website of the provider.

 You should also take a look at the Which?
 Recommended Providers.
 We review more than 30 of the biggest home insurers on the market for the quality of their policies and customer service.